oroinc/documentation/commerce/frontstore_guide/quotes/index.rst

 .. image:: /frontstore_guide/img/quotes/SubmitQuoteNew.png

 4. Once you submit an order, you are redirected to the :ref:`checkout <frontstore-guide--orders-checkout>`.
-If you are not ready to complete you order, it is saved in the Orders section.
+If you are not ready to complete your order, it is saved in the Orders section.
 For more information on open orders, see the :ref:`Orders topic <frontstore-guide--orders>`.

 .. note:: Currently, it is not possible to decline or cancel quotes from the OroCommerce storefront.